Jake Burger Player Props: Marlins vs. Reds

-Jake Burger -- with a slugging percentage of .594 in his past 10 games, including four home runs -- will be in action for the Miami Marlins versus the Cincinnati Reds, with Luke Weaver on the mound, on August 8 at 6:40 PM ET.
+The Miami Marlins, including Jake Burger (.341 on-base percentage in past 10 games, 60 points above season-long percentage), battle starting pitcher Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Wednesday at 12:35 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Reds.
+He had a one-hit performance in his most recent game (1-for-4) against the Reds.

 Jake Burger Game Info & Props vs. the Reds